jsiembida/bucky3/README.md

 ##### Signals

-When the main process receives `SIGTERM` or `SIGINT`, it sends `SIGTERM` to all modules, waits for them to finish and exits.
+When the main process receives `SIGTERM` or `SIGINT`, it sends `SIGTERM` to all modules, waits up to 5s for them to finish and exits.
 The exit code in this case is zero.
 If any module had to be forcibly terminated with `SIGKILL`, the exit code is non-zero.
 The main process ignores `SIGHUP`, use a full stop / start sequence if you need to reload it.

-When a module (subprocess) receives `SIGTERM`, `SIGINT` or `SIGHUP` it exits.
-Then the main process restarts it.
+When a module (subprocess) receives `SIGTERM`, `SIGINT` or `SIGHUP` it flushes its buffers and exits.
+When a module exits unexpectedly i.e. outside of the above shutdown sequence, the main module will restart it.
-Note that the module is not being reimported, the originally loaded module is just being restarted.
+Note that in this case the module is not being reimported, the originally loaded module is just being restarted.
 Use a full stop / start sequence if you need to reload modules from disk.